Spider plant babies with no roots can be propagated using the water propagation method.

 There is one more method through which you can achieve similar results.

-After a week or so, you should see more prominent growth in the roots.
+After a couple of weeks, you will see more prominent growth in the roots.

 Yes, you can leave the Spider plant babies on the mother plant.